jimorc/jimo/README.md

 As an alternative to building on the command line, you can use an IDE.
 For that, you will have to follow the IDE specific instructions for using cmake to create project files.
 You must still build the documentation from a terminal.

 ### Windows
-The following
+The following is the minimum required to build the jimo library on Windows 10/11 systems:
 1. Install Visual Studio (latest version).
 Community edition is sufficient.
-Select and install:
+Select:
    * Desktop development with C++

-2. Install CMake from the [CMake Download Page](https://cmake.org/download/).
+   * In the Installation details section, select C++ Modules for v\<xxx\> build tools as appropriate for whatever architecture you are building for.
+If in doubt, install both the x86/64 and arch64 components.
+   * Select either *Install while downloading* or *Download all, then install* as you deem appropriate, then click on the button.

-3. Install Doxygen from the [Doxygen Download Page](https://doxygen.nl/download.html)
+1. Install Doxygen from the [Doxygen Download Page](https://doxygen.nl/download.html)

-3. Open a command prompt and enter:
+1. Open a command prompt and enter:
 ```cmd
 cd <your-root-projects-directory>
 git clone https://github.com/jimorc/jimo.git